La Alcaidesa: Location

 The main access to the town is via a tree-lined avenue with panoramic views of the Bay.
-Gibraltar Airport is twenty-minutes-drive away, Malaga International Airport, a one hour drive east and Jerez Airport one and a half hours to the west.
+Gibraltar Airport is twenty-minutes-drive away, Malaga International Airport, a two hour drive east and Jerez Airport one and a half hours to the west.
 A regular bus service operates between La Alcaidesa and the neighbouring city of La Línea, with a journey time of under thirty minutes.
 A number of local schools operate a student shuttle service to and from the town.

 The exclusive resort of Sotogrande renowned for its sporting facilities is close by.
 Sotogrande is home to the Santa Maria Polo Club, a tennis academy, a number of other sporting facilities and is considered to be one of the most luxurious urbanizations in Europe.
 The surrounding area is a haven for golf lovers with five fine courses close by including the world famous Valderama, past home to the Ryder Cup and the European Masters.

 History

 Construction of Alcaidesa originally started in the 1990s.
 La Alcaidesa Inmobiliaria (the Costain/Banesto joint venture company) owned the land and since that time a number of developers have completed further independent communities.
 The much-improved Spanish economy has provided new confidence among developers with a number of new builds under construction and other contractors lining up to break ground.

-There are a number of hotels in Alcaidesa, including the family owned Alcaidesa Boutique Hotel and the luxury 5-star hotel, the Fairmont La Hacienda Costa del Sol which is due to open its doors to the public on 21st February 2025.
-The works to La Hacienda Costa del Sol hotel began in summer 2020.
-It is the first Fairmont hotel in Spain.
-This new complex will be built on the H3 plot of Alcaidesa with sea views offering 144 rooms.

-The supermarket Ruiz Galan, located in Centro Comercial Acqua Alcaidesa, opened in March 2011, and the local pharmacy, Farmacia Alcaidesa, is on duty six days a week.
-There are a number of restaurants and bars in the town square such as Pizza Express in the Centro Comercial.
-The coastal town has three beach bars in high season including Dblanco Beach Bar, One Eden Chiringuito and the Sal Verde Chiringuito.

 In July 2015 there was a reorganisation of the owners due to debts being owed to Banco Santander, Santander now own the two largest pieces of development land currently.
 Costain own the operating assets of the golf courses and the marina concession, and the associated smaller parcels of land and will retain the balance of the outstanding debt.

 In July 2016 wildfires forced the evacuation of many properties and hotels in Alcaidesa.

 In 2019 Grupo Millennium purchased Alcaidesa Holding and its subsidiary Alcaidesa Golf SLU for over €15 million from the Costain Group, with plans to build Villas and a hotel.